-The seals between glass panes and the often plastic or composite sashes they are set into need to meet hefty standards.
-Weak seals at these interfaces can lead to recalls and brand damage related to higher heating and cooling costs for the manufacturer’s customers, or even a high risk failure such as the glass panel detaching.
+It is crucial that the seals connecting glass panes and the sashes, which are usually made of plastic or composite materials, meet rigorous standards.
+Weak seals at these interfaces can lead to recalls and brand damage related to higher heating and cooling costs for the manufacturer’s customers or even a high-risk failure such as the glass panel detaching.

 How to Seal a Glass Pane to a Composite Frame